Pranaya-1208/Pranaya-1208/README.md

 - **Tech Stack**:
   `NetBeans IDE`, `Java`, `MySQL`.

-  💞️** I’m looking to collaborate on ...**
+  💞️I’m looking to collaborate on ..

   Real-world Data Science and Machine Learning projects that:
   Enhance Human Ease: Projects focused on creating impactful AI/ML solutions like recommendation systems, predictive analytics, or automation tools that address everyday challenges.
-- Open Source Contributions: Working with like-minded individuals to contribute to open-source repositories, especially those involving data visualization, natural language processing, and AI-driven IoT systems.
+  Open Source Contributions: Working with like-minded individuals to contribute to open-source repositories, especially those involving data visualization, natural language processing, and AI-driven IoT systems.
 - Advancing Research: Initiatives involving Generative AI, Transformer models (e.g., BERT, GPT), or Computer Vision for innovative applications in healthcare, education, or environmental monitoring.
 - Big Data Pipeline: Building and optimizing scalable machine learning workflows using tools like `Hadoop`, `Spark`, and cloud services such as `AWS` and `Google Cloud`.
-- Real-Time Deployments: Collaborative efforts to deploy ML models using **Flask**, **Docker**, and **Kubernetes** for enterprise-grade applications.
+- Real-Time Deployments: Collaborative efforts to deploy ML models using Flask, Docker, and Kubernetes for enterprise-grade applications.

 I believe in leveraging diverse perspectives and skills to drive technological advancements and make a tangible difference.
 Let's build something impactful together! 🚀